Capital Stock Transactions

 Common Stock and Warrants

-On September 28, 2016, in connection with the issuance of the Notes, the Company issued 250,000 and 4,105,600 warrants to the initial purchaser and holders of the Notes, respectively.
-The warrants are immediately exercisable on the date of issuance at an initial exercise price of $1.364 per share and will expire on September 23, 2020.
+In September 2016, in connection with the issuance of the Notes, the Company issued 250,000 and 4,105,600 warrants to the initial purchaser and holders of the Notes, respectively.
+The warrants were immediately exercisable on the date of issuance at an initial exercise price of $1.364 per share and set to expire on September 23, 2020.
 The exercise price is subject to proportional adjustment for adjustments to outstanding common stock and anti-dilution provisions in case of dividends or distributions, stock split or combination, or if the Company issues or sells shares of common stock at a price per share less than the conversion price on the trading day immediately preceding such issuance of sale.
-Refer to Note 7 "Debt" and Note 8 "Fair Value Measurements" for more details.
+See Note "Fair Value Measurements" for more details.

-The following table provides activity for warrants issued and outstanding during the nine months ended December 31, 2016:
+The following table provides activity for warrants issued and outstanding during the year ended March 31, 2020:

 Restricted Stock Agreements

-The following is a summary of restricted stock awards and activities for all vesting conditions for the nine months ended December 31, 2016:
+The following is a summary of restricted stock awards and activities for all vesting conditions for the years ended March 31, 2020 and 2019, respectively:

-At December 31, 2016, there was $212 of unrecognized stock-based compensation expense, net of estimated forfeitures, related to non-vested restricted stock awards expected to be recognized over a weighted-average period of approximately 0.58 years.
+At March 31, 2020 and March 31, 2019, there was $140 and $144, respectively, of unrecognized stock-based compensation expense, net of estimated forfeitures, related to unvested restricted stock awards expected to be recognized over a weighted-average period of approximately 0.34 and 0.34 years, respectively.

 The entire disclosure for shareholders' equity comprised of portions attributable to the parent entity and noncontrolling interest, including other comprehensive income.
 Includes, but is not limited to, balances of common stock, preferred stock, additional paid-in capital, other capital and retained earnings, accumulated balance for each classification of other comprehensive income and amount of comprehensive income.